hikerpig/pintora/README.md

 - [x] PlantUML style Activity Diagram
 - [x] Mind Map
 - [x] Gantt diagram
-- [ ] PlantUML style Deploy Diagram
+- [ ] Universal style customization solution
 - [ ] Load diagram implementation and canvas renderer only when needed

 If you have good thoughts or feature requests, please feel free to [start a new discussion](https://github.com/hikerpig/pintora/discussions).